 In the final course of the program, students demonstrate the specialized knowledge, principles, and strategies learned throughout the program by critically assessing a real-world cybersecurity problem.
+Students will demonstrate achievement of the program learning outcomes by tying together the major concepts, skills, and examples of ethical leadership that were included in the program curriculum.
 The Capstone is the culmination of all coursework from the program to prepare students to develop into skilled cybersecurity professionals.
 The final project is centered on a case study relating to a current cybersecurity issue, trend, and/or event.